carpentries-incubator/python-text-analysis/index.md

 > ## Prerequisites
 >
-> You don't need any experience with python or other programming languages to take this workshop.
+> Python experience is required for this workshop.
 {: .prereq}

 {% include links.md %}